tytydraco/yessleep/out/Something_Visits_The_Sentinelese_From_the_Sea_I_Wish_I_Didnt_Know_That_Part_1.md

 The next part was contacting people who would help me in this illegal act.
 Visiting the island is prohibited, and the coast guard keeps a vigilant eye on it, so I decided to hit the dark parts of the internet in India, but quickly realized that the gangsters online were either teenagers looking for some clout or people that wanted at least $5000 upfront even before discussing the plan.
-I quickly realized that this was dangerous and I could end up getting myself doxxed or worse, so I decided to try a local approach.
+It dawned on me that this was dangerous and I could end up getting myself doxxed or worse, so I decided to try a local approach.
 There was a rather shady man in the village who seemed like the perfect candidate for my requirements.